-There is some concert or larger event, and by accident, you bump into someone who has had a beer or two more than they should have.
-They start pushing you and becoming violent when you push their hand aside and kick them in the leg confidently to stop them from advancing more and to create distance.
-If they keep coming, your striking training will have given you enough to be able to knock them out or out-box them.
-However, if you happen to fall, and your opponent tries attacking you, you can use your BJJ or Jiu-Jitsu skills to get them into submission or some form of the lock until help arrives.
+There is some concert or larger event.
+By accident, you bump into someone who has had a beer or two more than they should have.
+They start pushing you and becoming violent.
+If they’re advancing towards you, your striking training will have given you enough to be able to knock them out or out-box them.
+However, if you happen to fall, and your opponent tries attacking you.
+You can use your BJJ or Jiu-Jitsu skills to get them into submission or some form of lock,until help arrives.

 The last martial art on our list is the famed Muay Thai.
-Often ignored by many when searching for dojos and training centers due to its perceived brutality, Muay Thai remains one of the most effective martial arts one can train for self-defense on the street.
-The so-called “brutality” Muay Thai possesses comes from all the conditioning and strength training involved, which can turn one into a brutal and fearless fighter.
+Often ignored by many when searching for dojos and training centers due to its perceived brutality.
+Muay Thai remains one of the most effective martial arts one can train for self-defense on the street.
+The so-called “brutality” Muay Thai possesses comes from all the conditioning and strength training involved.

-Muay Thai’s origins date back hundreds of years, and no point in time can be pinpointed as the beginning of the art.
-In the 14th century, the Burmese ransacked Ayudhaya, Siam’s capital city in Thailand, due to which most of what we know of Muay Thai before that is lost.
+Muay Thai’s origins date back hundreds of years.
+At no point in time can it be pinpointed as the beginning of the art.
+In the 14th century, the Burmese ransacked Ayudhaya, Siam’s capital city in Thailand.
+Most of what we know of Muay Thai before that is lost.
 Since then, there have been several depictions or descriptions of the art, but it was constantly developed, so no inventor can be identified.

-Exactly because of its close-range nature, Muay Thai is very effective in self-defense, since most people who attack you will come up close, start pushing, perhaps try a throat grab or something similar.
-Also, if there are protests, concerts, or just a high-traffic night at the bar, you won’t have much space to fight, in which situations, Muay Thai will provide arguably the best system to defend yourself on your feet and at close range.
-If you want to develop rock-solid striking and conditioning and learn how not to be scared of fighting close to your opponent, Muay Thai might be the best martial art for you.
+Exactly because of its close-range nature.
+Muay Thai is very effective in self-defense since most people who attack you will come up close.
+Start pushing, perhaps tries a throat grab or something similar.
+Also, if there are protests, concerts, or just a high-traffic night at the bar.
+You won’t have much space to fight In.
+Muay Thai will provide arguably the best system to defend yourself on your feet and at close range.
+If you want to develop rock-solid striking and conditioning and learn how not to be scared of fighting close to your opponent.
+Muay Thai might be the best martial art for you.